PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 There is also a _prearmed_ state when only actuators are powered.

 :::warning
-Armed vehicles can be dangerous as propellors will be spinning.
+Armed vehicles can be dangerous as propellers will be spinning.
 :::

 Arming is triggered by default (on Mode 2 transmitters) by holding the RC throttle/yaw stick on the _bottom right_ for one second (to disarm, hold stick on bottom left).